Charles Boyce

 Charles Boyce (born 1949 in Olive Branch, Mississippi), is an American cartoonist known for his syndicated comic panel Compu-toon.
 Boyce is also known for creating the KeyPad Kid, a cartoon character used in public affairs awareness programs for training within the telecommunication industry.

 Biography

 Boyce attended the Memphis Academy of Arts in the 1960s, and in 1969 enlisted in the United States Navy.

 The Compu-toon strip ran in approximately 150 newspapers from 1994 until 1997.
 Boyce is still producing Compu-toon by way of syndication.
 Andrews McMeel Syndication distributes it.
-Boyce resides in the northwest suburbs of Chicago with his wife.
+Boyce resides in the northwest suburbs of Chicago.

 Career

 The cARToon Exhibit

 Boyce was a part of the cARToon exhibit at the Barrington Area Library in January 2007.
 The show featured a collection of artwork titled the Blues Arrangement Exhibit.
 According to Boyce, the artwork showed scenes about the blues in Memphis from the early turn of the century to now by "way of events which he had seen or heard of", and contained portraits of blues musicians in various paintings such as Lead Belly, Harmonica Player, Ducks 1, and Ducks 2.